rameesur12/Data-Science-Project-Main/Cyclone_forecasting_ml_README.md

 ## 🗂️ Recommended Repository Structure

-The repository should be kept simple for recruiters and interviewers.
  The main GitHub page should contain only the README, the main Python script and the project files folder.

 ```text
 cyclone-forecasting-ml/